apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### partition_rebalance_max_moves_num_per_selection

-Default：10
+Default: 10

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

-Valid only if use PartitionRebalancer，
+Valid only if use PartitionRebalancer,

 ### partition_rebalance_move_expire_after_access

-Default：600   (s)
+Default: 600   (s)

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 Valid only if use PartitionRebalancer.
 If this changed, cached moves will be cleared

 ### tablet_rebalancer_type

-Default：BeLoad
+Default: BeLoad

-MasterOnly：true
+MasterOnly: true

 Rebalancer type(ignore case): BeLoad, Partition.
 If type parse failed, use BeLoad as default

 ### max_balancing_tablets

-Default：100
+Default: 100

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 if the number of balancing tablets in TabletScheduler exceed max_balancing_tablets, no more balance check

 ### max_scheduling_tablets

-Default：2000
+Default: 2000

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 if the number of scheduled tablets in TabletScheduler exceed max_scheduling_tablets skip checking.

 ### disable_balance

-Default：false
+Default: false

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 if set to true, TabletScheduler will not do balance.

 ### balance_load_score_threshold

-Default：0.1 (10%)
+Default: 0.1 (10%)

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 the threshold of cluster balance score, if a backend's load score is 10% lower than average score,  this backend will be marked as LOW load, if load score is 10% higher than average score, HIGH load  will be marked

 ### schedule_slot_num_per_path

-Default：2
+Default: 2

 the default slot number per path in tablet scheduler , remove this config and dynamically adjust it by clone task statistic

 ### tablet_repair_delay_factor_second

-Default：60 （s）
+Default: 60 （s）

-IsMutable：true
+IsMutable: true

-MasterOnly：true
+MasterOnly: true

 the factor of delay time before deciding to repair tablet.  if priority is VERY_HIGH, repair it immediately.